-The library’s online databases, electronic resources, and printed materials, are available to graduate students through a variety of services.
+The library’s online databases, electronic resources, and printed materials are available to graduate and continuing education students through a variety of services.

 Off-Campus Database Access

 How to access e-resources from off campus

 Log into the MLC network on the Portal websitewith your student account, username, and password.
 Once logged in you will have access to the library’s purchased online resources, databases, ebooks, and more.
 To access the MLC and TdS ebooks, you will need to sign in with your library username and password.